veggiemonk/awesome-docker/README.md

 -   [A Comparative Study of Docker Engine on Windows Server vs Linux Platform](https://collabnix.com/a-comparative-study-of-docker-engine-on-windows-server-vs-linux-platform/) Comparing the feature sets and implementations of Docker on Windows and Linux
 -   [Docker on Windows behind a firewall](https://toedter.com/2015/05/11/docker-on-windows-behind-a-firewall/) by [@kaitoedter](https://twitter.com/kaitoedter)
--   [Docker Quick Tutorial](https://vegibit.com/docker-quick-tutorial/) Introduces you to the official Getting Started Tutorial using Windows 10 and Hyper-V.
 -   [Docker Reference Architecture: Modernizing Traditional .NET Framework Applications](https://docs.mirantis.com/containers/v3.0/dockeree-ref-arch/app-dev/modernize-dotnet-apps.html) - You will learn to identify the types of .NET Framework applications that are good candidates for containerization, the "lift-and-shift" approach to containerization.
 -   [Docker with Microsoft SQL 2016 + ASP.NET](https://blog.alexellis.io/docker-does-sql2016-aspnet/) Demonstration running ASP.NET and SQL Server workloads in Docker
 -   [Exploring ASP.NET Core with Docker in both Linux and Windows Containers](https://www.hanselman.com/blog/exploring-aspnet-core-with-docker-in-both-linux-and-windows-containers) Running ASP.NET Core apps in Linux and Windows containers, using [Docker for Windows][docker-for-windows]